 - Pack an extra set of underwear and change of clothes for your children.
 Accidents happen and the last thing you want is for your little one to be stuck with wet or soiled clothes.

 - Have snacks handy.
 Longer flights usually include meals but your children might get hungry before the flight attendants offer dinner or breakfast.
-Dry cereal, crackers, pretzels and granola bars can be lifesavers.
-I strongly advise against candy, to avoid an unnecessary sugar rush.
+Dry cereal, crackers, pretzels and granola bars can be lifesavers and are TSA friendly.
+I strongly advise against candy, to avoid an unnecessary sugar rush, but honestly, sometimes it’s the only way to appease an antsy child, so it’s okay to have a stash with lollipops, gummy bears or other treats.
+Read also: 5 Great Snack Ideas When Traveling With Kids.

-- Bring a lovey or a blankie to help soothe and entertain children.
+- Bring a lovey, beloved plush animal or a blankie to help soothe and entertain children.
+Make sure you have a duplicate at home in case you (heaven forbid) lose it.

-- Don’t forget non-battery operated entertainment.
-Electronic games, DVD players, iPods and iPads are great for passing time, but you cannot use them during takeoff and landing, so keep that in mind.
-Coloring books, stickers, Color Wonder markers, card games and puzzles can distract your children and help you avoid tantrums.
+- Have non-battery operated entertainment.
+Electronic games, iPods and iPads are great for passing time, but you cannot rely on them all the time.
+Coloring books, stickers, Color Wonder coloring sets, card games and puzzles can distract your children and help you avoid tantrums.
+You can also print out free coloring sheets.
+Go to the dollar store before your trip so you can stock up and surprise your little one!
+Read also: 5 Essentials That Make Traveling With Kids Easier.